 So.
 Where was I?
 Cookies?
 Right.
 These are a great way to use up a leftover bag of dried cranberries (pantry emptying is always a good excuse for me), or make them just because.
 They’re my favorite kind of cookie – thin but soft and just sweet enough, with a burst of tartness from the cranberries.
 Bonus: with about ten minutes of prep time and twelve minutes of baking time, they’re perfect for a busy weekend day.

 - 1 cup packed light brown sugar

 - ½ cup granulated sugar

 - Preheat oven to 375 F. Line two cookie sheets with parchment paper and set aside.

-- In a small bowl, combine flour, salt and baking powder and stir to combine.
+- In a small bowl, combine flour, salt and baking soda and stir to combine.
 Set aside.